grigb/dc-signup/README.md

 ---

-**Next Step**: Test v1-basic on your mobile device, then proceed to v2-enhanced development.
+**Next Step**: Test v1-basic on your mobile device, then proceed to v2-enhanced development.# Force deployment trigger